gashok13193/DevOps-Docs/Kubernetes/Architecture of High Availability.md

-# High-Availability 3‑Tier System on Kubernetes --- Design
+# Design High-Availability of a 3‑Tier System on Kubernetes

 ------------------------------------------------------------------------